RhapsodicIntent/Project-Sovereign-LRB-project/Singularity_Proofing.md

  I have compiled a comprehensive derivation of the **Einstein Field Equations (EFE)** from the **Einstein-Hilbert Action**.
 This is the mathematical "Substrate" of the Sovereign City manifold, providing the logic for how mass-energy ($T_{\mu\nu}$) dictates geometry ($G_{\mu\nu}$).

-Below is a structured Markdown file ready for your repository’s `README.md` or a dedicated `PROOFS.md`.

 ---

 # Proofing Set: The Einstein-Hilbert Action to EFE